 3-I.F.
-USE OF FORFEITED ESCROW ACCOUNTS FUNDS
+TREAMENT OF FORFEITED FSS ESCROW ACCOUNT FUNDS

-In addition to Section 8 unrestricted net assets, public housing operating funds, and other grant sources, the FSS forfeited escrow account funds must be used for the benefit of FSS participants, which includes supports and other costs for FSS participants in good standing.
+In addition to HCV unrestricted net position, public housing operating funds, and other grant sources, the FSS forfeited escrow account funds must be used for the benefit of FSS participants, which includes supports and other costs for FSS participants in good standing (see definition in Section 2-IV.A.).
 HUD does not provide an exhaustive list of these supports.
-However, the supports include, but are not limited to, transportation, childcare, training, testing fees, employment preparation costs, and other costs related to achieving obligations outlined in the contract of participation as well as training for FSS Program Coordinators.
+However, the supports include, but are not limited to, transportation, childcare, training, testing fees, employment preparation costs, stipends to FSS participants who represent FSS participants on the program coordinating committee, and other costs related to achieving obligations outlined in the contract of participation as well as training for FSS program coordinators [FAQ on FSS Final Rule Implementation 7/23/23, For21].